compono/yutalent-api/stuff/JS_API/README.md

 Javascript API
 ===
-wu:talent also supports a JS API.
+yu:talent also supports a JS API.
 This is the API which you can use in all your front-end work.

 To use this API you have to include the latest jQuery library in the header.